hoooknew/pancake-spotify-player/README.md

 - [ ] use routed commands instead of click events
 - [ ] add theming and a dark theme
   - [ ] sync theme to the windows default
+- [ ] reduce requested permission scope to a minimum.
 - [ ] customize the path button so it changes the button path color instead of using the default button behavior.
 - [ ] add a popover with extra track details, and album art.
 - [ ] add links to the popover that open the artist, song, or album in the desktop client